Key Personnel of Core

 - We have established entomological monitoring sites across the country

-- We recruit postdoctoral research fellows and junior researchers
+- We have recruited several postdoctoral research fellows

-- We develop key national malaria control strategic documents
+- We have been central to the development of several key national malaria control strategic documents

 - We have established the technical vector control advisory group (TVCAG) in the Ministry of Health and initiated fully funded operational research into vector-borne diseases in Malawi.